 The anti-lock braking system (ABS) is a pivotal automotive innovation that plays a vital role in vehicle safety.
 The ABS is designed to prevent wheels from locking up when you apply your vehicle's brakes and is a standard feature in most modern vehicles.
-Since their development and implementation in the early 70s, anti-lock brakes have significantly reduced the risk of accidents by ensuring that drivers maintain traction and steering control in diverse road conditions, ultimately saving countless lives.
+Since their development and implementation in the early 70s, anti-lock brakes have significantly reduced the risk of accidents.
+Without anti-lock brakes, you can't stop as effectively, you are more likely to lose control, and you will struggle to drive safely in more hazardous conditions.

-ABS, which stands for “Anti-Braking System,” is a crucial safety feature in modern vehicles designed to prevent wheels from locking during braking.
+ABS, which stands for “Anti-Lock Braking System,” is a crucial safety feature in modern vehicles designed to prevent wheels from locking during braking.
 With traditional braking systems, wheels lock up when a driver applies the brakes in an emergency or on slippery surfaces.
-However, with the anti-lock brakes a sensor detects when a wheel is about to lock up and adjusts brake pressure to each wheel independently through hydraulic valves, allowing them to continue rotating while braking and preventing wheel lockup.
+However, with the anti-lock braking system technology a sensor detects when a wheel is about to lock up and begin skidding.
+It adjusts brake pressure to each wheel independently through hydraulic valves, allowing them to continue rotating while braking and preventing wheel lockup.
 This, in turn, allows the wheels to maintain traction with the road surface and the driver to maintain control over the steering direction.

 - Sensors: these continually monitor the speed of each wheel and alert the anti-lock braking system to intervene if a wheel is decelerating too rapidly (this rapid deceleration typically indicates a potential wheel lockup).